PetarPoposki/MVC-ARM-Kubernetes/README.md

 1. Clone the repo.
 2. Push to Azure DevOps repos.
 3. Deploy the ARM template using Powershell (5.1 or higher), Azure CLI or Azure DevOps pipeline.
 4. Create a "Deploy to Kubernetes Service Pipeline on Azure DevOps".
+For this step, you need the azure-pipelines.yml to build and push your image to Azure Container Registry.
+This step requires the Dockerfile.
+Then, you need the deployment.yml and service.yml to deploy your image to a Kubernetes node.
 5. Run the pipeline.
 6. App is deployed.